antznin/des-cracker/REPORT.md

 To this date the driver hasn't been finished.

-We also encountered a bug when writing into the `k0` address space : it crashes the OS.
+Unfornatunately, we also encountered a bug when writing into the `k0` address space : it crashes the OS.
+We haven't been able to find the source of the problem.

 ## Synthesis results